Personal attention in small classes. A culture of collaboration. Research opportunities with renowned faculty.

 - Culture of community – A supportive, collaborative environment

-Quality of students – Goldwater, Luce and Rhodes Scholars; one Fulbright Student fellowship; one Bonderman Fellow, two College of Engineering Dean’s Medalists; multiple NASA Space Grant and NSF awards; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions
+Quality of students –Alumni include Goldwater, Luce, Rhodes and Gates Cambridge Scholars; one Bonderman Fellow; College of Engineering Dean’s Medalists; multiple NASA Space Grant and NSF awards; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions

 Our students enjoy day and night access to our building, teaching labs, computer labs and student lounge.